FG: Magnetic Reconnection in the Age of the Heliophysics System Observatory

 13. Hasan Barbhuiya - Properties of electron ring distributions associated with dipolarization fronts in reconnection exhausts

-14. Rick Wilder - Magnetosheath reconnection
+14. Tori Wilder - Magnetosheath reconnection

 2019 Mini-GEM Agenda